telerik/report-server-docs/user-management/guest-user.md

 # Guest user

 Guest user is a special built-in user which is created upon the initial setup of Telerik Report Server.
-The Guest's purpose of is to be used for read-only connections to report server, either using the reports API or sharing a link to a report.
+The Guest's purpose is to be used for read-only connections to report server, either using the reports API or sharing a link to a report.

 Features and limitations of the Guest user: